 Jefferies performed a discounted cash flow analysis by calculating the net present value of Oiltanking's estimated future cash available for distribution through the fiscal year ending December 31, 2019, based on publicly available data and guidance from Oiltanking management, and the net present value of Enterprise's estimated future cash available for distribution through the fiscal year ending December 31, 2019, based on publicly available data.
-In performing this analysis, Jefferies applied (i) discount rates ranging from 10.70% to 11.70% to the estimated future cash available for distribution of Oiltanking and 7.00% to the estimated future cash available for distribution of Coiltanking and Enterprise; and (ii) terminal value yield ranges of 4.00% to the estimated future cash available for distribution of Oiltanking and 5.50% to the estimated future cash available for distribution of Enterprise, based on the trading metrics of similar partnerships.
+In performing this analysis, Jefferies applied (i) discount rates ranging from 10.70% to 11.70% to the estimated future cash available for distribution of Oiltanking and 7.00% to 8.00% to the estimated future cash available for distribution of Enterprise, based on the respective estimated weighted average cost of capital of Oiltanking and Enterprise; and (ii) terminal value yield ranges of 4.00% to 4.50% to the estimated future cash available for distribution of Diltanking and 5.50% to 6.00% to the estimated future cash available for distribution of Enterprise, based on the trading metrics of similar partnerships.